radicle-dev/radicle-upstream/docs/contributing.md

 ## Learn more about Upstream

-To familiarise yourself with the Upstream app and the Radicle ecosystem, have a look at the following resources:
+To familiarise yourself with Upstream and the Radicle ecosystem, have a look at the following resources:

-- [development.md][dm] for more information about hacking on the project.
+- [development.md][dm] for more information on building Upstream locally
 - [Discord][dc]
 - [radicle.xyz][ra]
 - [Radicle documentation][rd]

-## Your first bugfix
+## Your first contribution to Upstream

-If you have found a bug or see an [issue][oi] you'd like to fix, we are keen on receiving a contribution from you.
+If you find a bug or see an [issue][oi] you'd like to fix, we are keen on receiving a contribution from you.

-We are currently accepting [PR's through GitHub][pr] while we make our own infrastructure more robust.
-If it's your first time using GitHub Pull Requests, learn more about it [here][gh].

-We also accept contributions through [Upstream Patches][up] -- our first version of Pull Requests in Upstream.
-Learn more about the contribution flow [here][cb].
+We accept contributions through Upstream Patches -- our first version of Pull Requests in Upstream.
+Follow [this guide][tg] to create your first patch.
-For us to see you've contributed a Patch, we need to [add your Device ID as a remote][ar] to our repo.
-You can either add it to the [Remotes to track issue][rt] or post it in [#upstream on Discord][dc].

-## Creating a commit

-For you commits to be accepted they have to follow a couple of guidelines.
+In case there's an issue with Upstream Patches, we are also accepting [Pull Requests through GitHub][pr] as a fallback option.

+## Commit hygene

+Commits have to adhere to the following guidelines to be accepted.

 ### Conventional commit message